Parasite (기생충): The Korean Movie That Changed Everything — Spoiler-Free

 | Mr. Park | Lee Sun-kyun | CEO of a global IT company |

-| Yeon-kyo | Jo Yeo-jeong | Mr. Park’s wife · kind and wealthy |
+| Yeon-kyo | Jo Yeo-jeong | Mr. Park’s wife · naive and easily trusting |

 🎯 Who Should Watch This?